botbreeder/what-the-matrix-is/README.md

 THREEjs and BabylonJS are viable.
 Like, rebuilding them starting from the per-frame rendering entry point (the Smalltalk way).
 Pragmatically, using a 3D math library like [math.gl](https://math.gl/docs) feels like a good option too.

 Using colors as IDs might prove useful.

-There could be 3D selectors.
-They'd come in the so-called user-defined functions.

 ### Object entities